 The notation "\xxx" is used for "binary" data, where "xxx" is the decimal representation of the number.
 Use the codes \000 to \255 to include all possible values for a character.
-This notation is supported by our 632/634 WinTest software.
+This notation is supported by our cfTest software.
 We recommend you try this utility by using the examples listed under Description Of Control Functions (Pg.
-35).
+36).

-You can select a line of the example text by highlighting it, copy, then paste into the WinTest edit box with a right-click "Paste".
+You can select a line of the example text by highlighting it, copy, then paste into the cfTest edit box with a right-click "Paste".
 Be sure not to highlight the invisible carriage return at the end of the line.